-Updated 8/22/15.
+Updated 1/12/18.
 The skin around the eye area is constantly moving with more than 10,000 blinks a day.
-The reason for fine lines and wrinkles as we age is the weakening of collagen and elastin fibers in the skin, mainly caused from long-term sun exposure, but also blinking and facial movements that create actual folds and creases in the skin.
+The reason for fine lines and wrinkles as we age is the weakening of collagen and elastin fibers in the skin.
+This is mainly caused by long-term sun exposure but also blinking, smiling and facial movements that create actual folds and creases in the skin.
 When it comes to offering solutions for reducing the appearance of lines and wrinkles to my clients, I often use this example.

 If you were to take a piece of wood and hit it with a hammer, you would make an indentation in the wood.
 To smooth out the dent, a little sandpaper would make the dent less noticeable, right?
-The same rules apply with the skin.
-Wrinkles and lines are considered indentations in the skin, so by “sanding” down the skin with super exfoliators, the lines and wrinkles will appear less deep, and therefore, less noticeable.
+The same rules apply to the skin.
+Wrinkles and lines are considered to be indentations in the skin, so by “sanding” down the skin with exfoliators, the lines and wrinkles will appear less deep, and therefore, less noticeable.
 It’s truly that simple.
-Once the skin is exfoliated, you must then focus on giving the skin intensive hydration to fill the cells with moisture and collagen-protecting ingredients so the lines appear plumped up.
+Once the skin is exfoliated, you must then focus on giving the skin intensive hydration to fill the cells with intensive moisture and collagen-building ingredients so the lines stay plumped up.

-How do you safely exfoliate around the eyes to reduce dryness and the appearance of lines?
+How can you safely exfoliate around the eyes to reduce dryness and the appearance of lines?

-Since the skin is thin around the eyes, facial scrubs may be too aggressive for the eye area, but an acid serum can really do the trick at managing the signs of aging around the eyes.
-I highly recommend you start using one for both your face and eye area so you can be on your way to smoother skin.
-(Of course, using a well-formulated retinol serum like Advanced Resurfacing Serum is extremely effective for bringing an incredible smoothness to the skin, when used long term.)
+If dryness and crepiness is your concern, I highly recommend you start exfoliating around your eyes so you can be on your way to smoother skin.
+(Of course, using a well-formulated retinol serum like Advanced Resurfacing Serum is extremely effective for bringing an incredible smoothness to the skin, when used long-term.)

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.